-A multi-national force with units from France, Italy and the United Kingdom is also on peacekeeping duty in Lebanon at the same time.
+A multi-national force with units from France, Italy and the United Kingdom was also on peacekeeping duty in Lebanon at the same time.

-At the same time the Marine barracks is hit, a suicide bomber drives a pickup truck full of explosives and crashes into a building housing French paratroopers.
-Approximately 58 French soldiers are killed in the attack.
+At the same time the Marine barracks was hit, a suicide bomber drove a pickup truck full of explosives and crashed into a building housing French paratroopers.
+Approximately 58 French soldiers were killed in the attack.

-This is the most deadly attack against U.S. Marines since the battle over Iwo Jima in February 1945.
+This was the deadliest attack against US Marines since the battle over Iwo Jima in February 1945

-The Marines are criticized for having lax security at the barracks.
+The Marines were criticized for having lax security at the barracks.

 1985 - The Inman Report is released.
 It finds that Marine officers did not take proper steps to protect the barracks against terrorist attacks.

-September 7, 2007 - U.S. District Judge Royce C. Lamberth orders Iran to pay more than $2.6 billion to survivors and to family members of the service members killed in the 1983 bombing.
+September 7, 2007 - US District Judge Royce C. Lamberth orders Iran to pay $2.65 billion to survivors and to family members of the service members killed in the 1983 bombing.

-March 30, 2012 - U.S. District Court judge Royce Lamberth issues a judgment against Iran of $2.1 billion, to be paid to the families and survivors of the attack.
+March 30, 2012 - Judge Lamberth issues a judgment against Iran of $2.1 billion, to be paid to the families and survivors of the attack.